JCollinJones25/disclose/README.md

 - User permissions

 ## Future Goals

-Many features on my site would be better implemented using a component based framework such as React so that things such as the comments or the search results can be rendered on the page without going to a new url or refreshing the browser.
+- Many features on my site would be better implemented using a component based framework such as React so that things such as the comments or the search results can be rendered on the page without going to a new url or refreshing the browser.

+- Did not get around to specifying user permissions so users can only update or delete their own locations or comments.

+- I would have really liked to style the forms with crispy forms but I could not get that installed.

 ## Screenshots